Video used to be easy

 “So how are so many people succeeding with video on Youtube and Facebook?” you might ask.
 It’s a valid question.
 But perhaps a better question is: “How many people and businesses are failing with video on those mediums?”
 Why – because we don’t hear about them and the reality is that the numbers are significant.

 Video is not easy.
-New entrants need to understand that once you start to understand the language of video, it’s really important to invest a modest sum of money and time to learn how to scale your production.
-Just like when TV was controlled by a few networks, it is important to constantly be creating new content and that brings with it some significant challenges.
+New entrants need to understand that when you understand the language of video, it’s important to invest a modest sum of money and time to learn how to scale your production.
+Similarly to when TV was controlled by a few networks, it is important to constantly be creating new content and that brings with it some significant challenges.

 The one thing I like to tell businesses who have committed to putting video at the heart of their communication platform – be it for internal training and safety, or external advertising and promotion – it doesn’t get easier but you will get better at it.